What is a Digital Reporter? Explained.

 When it comes to the future of digital reporting, we can expect demand, advances in technology, and preference to all play a role in the continued growth.
 Look forward to:

-While the pool of court reporters, particularly Stenographers, has declined, litigation in the United States is an ever-growing practice.
+The demand for court reporters is on the rise while the supply is not keeping pace.
 The need for reporters has helped accelerate the adoption of digital reporting and the willingness to utilize multiple types of reporting methodologies.

 On top of this, more states are encouraging digital reporting.
-In fact, New York and South Carolina have even initiated digital reporting training programs to actively reduce their Stenographic court reporter shortages.
+In fact, New York and South Carolina have even initiated digital reporting training programs.

 Increased Capabilities Due to Advancements in Artificial Intelligence